umcu/clinlp/README.md

 entity_matcher.load_concepts(concepts)
 ```

 In the above example, by default the `NORM` attribute is used, and `fuzzy` is set to `1`.
-In addition, for the terms `early onset` and `late onset` proximity matching is set to `1`, in combination the `NORM` attribute and the fuzzy matching.
+In addition, for the terms `early onset` and `late onset` proximity matching is set to `1`, in addition to matcher-level config of matching the `NORM` attribute and fuzzy matching.
 For the `EOS` and `LOS` abbreviations the `TEXT` attribute is used (so the matching is case sensitive), and fuzzy matching is disabled.

 #### Pseudo/negative phrases